Grocery Delivery Management – The Dos & Don’ts

 Mention the critical information upfront

 How irritated would the online shopper be when he discovers that his postcode is ineligible for distribution after spending an hour adding items to his cart?
-It pays for retailers to be upfront and have all necessary details from the start.
+It pays for retailers to be upfront and have all the necessary details from the start.
 Before adding a single item to their cart, customers should be mindful of shipping rates and dates, distribution limits, geographical areas protected by the operation, and special requirements.

 When it’s time to check out, make sure all of the moves are specifically labeled and that customers are aware of what’s happening next.
 Consider using lines like “You can always change your order in the next step” or “By clicking here, you validate your order and agree to pay.”You will not be allowed to change the order after that.”